Skip to content

 In April 2023, Tolsi will address the German group directly at BASF's shareholders' meeting:

-I looked at the company profile of them, read the BASF annual reports and saw what they wrote on their Marikana website, where they themselves present it as a best practice example for German industry, where they claim to be committed to clean supply chains.
+I looked at their company profile, read BASF's annual reports, and saw what they wrote on their Marikana website, where they themselves present it as a best practice example for German industry, where they claim to be committed to clean supply chains.
 But the conditions in Marikana speak a different language.
-They testify to a different reality.
-The people there tell me that Sibanye Stillwater involves them even less than Lonmin, gives them even less say, gives them even less agency. [...]
-If BASF acts as if it is committed to clean supply chains, then it is also committed to these people.
+You are witnessing a different reality.
+The people there tell me that Sibanye Stillwater involves them even less than Lonmin, gives them even less say, gives them even less ability to act.
+If it, BASF, acts as if it is committed to clean supply chains, then it is also committed to these people.

-Without a shift in raw materials, there is no justice for civil society worldwide.
+Without a change in raw materials, no justice for civil society worldwide.

 The bright light reflects in the clean windows of Cape Town's waterfront.

-Not far from the huge DHL stadium, but far from the mines in the Kalahari manganese field or the platinum belt, the largest mining conference on the African continent meets.
+Not far from the huge DHL stadium, but far from the mines in the Kalahari Mangan field or the platinum belt, the largest mining conference on the African continent meets.

-The annual “Mining Indaba” brings together mining companies such as Anglo American, Rio Tinto and Co, politicians from all over the world, consultants and industry representatives.
+The annual ‘Mining Indaba’ brings together mining groups such as Anglo American, Rio Tinto and Co, politicians from all over the world, consultants and industry representatives.

-There will be exchanges on investment opportunities, challenges and potentials of the African mining sector.
-“Unlocking African Mining Investment: Stabitlity, Security and Supply” is featured above the multi-day programme.
+Exchanges will be held on investment opportunities, challenges and potentials of the African mining sector.
+“Unlocking African Mining Investment: Stabitlity, Security and Supply” is above the multi-day programme.

 Civil society in South Africa calls for voice and clarity

-Not far from the conference, anti-mining activists from the Right to Say No and People's Dialogue campaigns gather and hold up signs expressing their displeasure at the conference.
+Not far from the conference, anti-mining activists from the Right to Say No and People’s Dialogue campaigns gather and hold signs to express their displeasure about the conference.

-The purpose of the Indaba is to give companies a stage to promote extractivism and discuss how the mining sector can continue to thrive and benefit from it, while millions of people are suffering the serious social and economic consequences of destructive mining and extractivism in general.
+The purpose of the Indaba is to give companies a stage to promote extractivism and discuss how the mining sector can continue to flourish and benefit from it, while millions of people are suffering from the serious social and economic consequences of destructive mining and extractivism in general.

 Matthew Hlabane (Right to Say No)

-Not far from Africa's largest mining conference, I now sit next to numerous representatives from NGOs, churches, affected mining communities, trade unions and other organizations.
+Not far from Africa's largest mining conference, I now sit alongside numerous representatives from NGOs, churches, affected mining communities, trade unions and other organisations.

 I am currently visiting the Alternative Mining Indaba (AMI).

-Civil society from South Africa and numerous other African countries have come together to discuss the consequences of mining and the necessary steps towards a globally just energy transition.
+Civil society from South Africa and numerous other African countries came together to discuss the consequences of mining and the necessary steps towards a globally just energy transition.

 Whether in Saldanha, Maremane or gathered at the AMI:

-I am far from the EU's plenary chambers and closer than ever to the debate.
+I am far from the EU's plenary rooms and the debate as close as ever.

-With the demands of the Red Dust Action Group, the Sinethemba Women's Collective, MACUA/WAMUA and Co. in my luggage, with the current efforts of the EU to push mining further, I am once again in inner turmoil and division between the conference participants.
+With the demands of the Red Dust Action Group, the Sinethemba Women’s Collective, MACUA/WAMUA and Co in mind, with the current efforts of the EU to further promote mining, I am once again sitting in inner turmoil and turmoil between the conference participants.

 This time in Cape Town.